Board of Directors

 Mr. and Mrs. Vincent’s two children live in Boise, Idaho, where they have both completed their master’s degrees and have embarked on their careers.

-Mr. McKinzie volunteers for philanthropic and business programs he and Mrs. McKinzie support.
-This includes church and school activities, programs focused on education, individuals who are re-entering society after incarceration. along with mentoring small businesses and startups.
+Pat & Debbie volunteer for philanthropic programs he and Debbie support.
+They volunteer as eucharistic ministers, Debbie cantors and they are members of the Kansas City Chapter of Legatus.
+They support church and school activities, programs focused on education, and individuals who are re-entering society after incarceration.

 Mr. Slater grew up in northeast Missouri and is a graduate of the University of Missouri.
 He was an active member of St. Joseph Parish in Des Moines, serving as an extraordinary minister of Holy Communion, men's choir, and numerous committees, including the St. Joseph's board of education for six years, and serving as president for two years.
 He then served on the Dowling Catholic High School board of education for nine years and was president for three years.
 He served on the Diocesan Education Committee to unify Curriculum and Practices throughout the Des Moines Diocese.
 Gary and his wife Mary have three adult children.
 Following their recent retirement, they returned to their roots in Missouri and are now residents of the Lake area and members of St. Patrick Parish.